macaroni-os/macaroni-site/site/content/docs/funtoo.md

 $> lxc launch -p default images:funtoo/1.4 test

 ```

+NOTE: Funtoo 1.4 is no more available on Incus Simplestreams Server.
+      You can consider `images:funtoo/1.4` an alias that describe the image
+      with Funtoo 1.4.

 We consider that the `default` profiles is configured correctly with a valid
 storage pool and a network interface where is enabled DHCP.